-Applicant Response: The Applicant will be submitting a Notice of Intent to the MCC under the Wetlands Protection Act and will adhere to those regulations and requirements. - c) Adverse impact of approval: The potential for adverse impact of waiver approval can be evaluated once the Applicant confirms/identifies which Project aspects would be in noncompliance.
+c) Adverse impact of approval: The potential for adverse impact of waiver approval can be evaluated once the Applicant confirms/identifies which Project aspects would be in noncompliance.

-Applicant Response: The Applicant will be submitting a Notice of Intent to the MCC under the Wetlands Protection Act and will adhere to those regul ations and requirements.
-Wetlands Bylaw Section 2.9.5: Definitions B+T Comment: The boundary of the Resource Area for vernal poolsshall be the 100 feet perpendicular to the mean annual highwater line defining the depression.
-This bylaw would extend the resource area boundary 100 feet into the uplands, which greatly exceeds the Wetlands Protection Act definition which has the boundary ending at the edge of the resource area.
-Adherence to this bylaw would effectively create a 130-footno disturbance zone around any vernal pools which would require a major redesign and a substantial loss of units.
+Applicant Response: The Applicant will be submitting a Notice of Intent to the MCC under the Wetlands Protection Act and will adhere to those regulations and requirements.

+B+T Current Response: Acknowledged.
+Please see the above response.

+a) Necessity of relief: The Applicant notes that the 100-foot extension of the Vernal Pool Boundary and associated No Disturb Zone would result in a major redesign or a substantial loss of units.
+Please refer to B+T's response to the Section 1.2.2 Waiver Request above with respect to all PVPs and CVPs being portrayed on the Plan.

+Applicant response: Plans dated 3/23/22 show all PVPs and CVPs except two.
+VP A North was delineated on 4/1/22 and a small pool just south of VP A South was identified and subsequently delineated on 4/1/22.

+B+T Current Response: We request that all delineated CVPs and PVPs, with associated resource area limits, buffer zone, and no disturb and no build zones, be reflected on the revised plan as these boundaries serve as the basis for the dimensional waiver requests.

-- a) Necessity of relief: The Applicant notes that the 100-foot extension of the Vernal Pool Boundary and associated No Disturb Zone would result in a major redesign or a substantial loss of units.
-Please refer to B+T's response to the Section 1.2.2 Waiver Request above with respect to all PVPs and CVPs being portrayed on the Plan. - Applicant response: Plans dated 3/23/22 show all PVPs and CVPs except two.
-VP A North was delineated on 4/1/22 and a small pool just south of VP A South was identified and subsequently delineated on 4/1/22. - b) Alternate methods of compliance: Full delineation of the PVPs and CVPs constraining the Site would be required to render a complete evaluation as to whether or not alternate methods of compliance are available.
-B+T recognizes that alternate means of site access appear to be even more impactful in terms of requiring a crossing of the A-Series BVW or use of Old School Street, if it were available. - Applicant Response: Refer to response to comment (a) above. - c) Adverse impact of approval: Potential loss of vernal pool habitat under local jurisdiction which extends into the uplands may occur from this design.
-However, as not all of the vernal pool boundaries have been delineated at this time, it is unclear the extent to which relief would be necessary for this Project, and the associated potential adverse impact from
+b) Alternate methods of compliance: Full delineation of the PVPs and CVPs constraining the Site would be required to render a complete evaluation as to whether or not alternate methods of compliance are available.
+B+T recognizes that alternate means of site access appear to be even more impactful in terms of requiring a crossing of the A-Series BVW or use of Old School Street, if it were available.

-MACHINA TO nnraval waiver a uvi uvai.